AGAMPANDEYY/Akkiai_crew/README.md

 6. Added CHAT endpoint with anthropic API stateless
 7. Text preprocessing to remove unwanted spaces or characters and passed that processed text to other llm to re validate the json format
 8. Updated the config files, it now takes inputs only once.
 Changed pydantic a bit (Not for Production)
+9. Added Pinecone Vector DB for Personalised Chat for each entity_id (namespace) user/project --TEST--